Lake Minnewanka • DETAILED Guide to Visiting This Banff Lake

 Getting to Lake Minnewanka by car is extremely simple.
 If you are traveling from Calgary to Banff, you’ll want to get off on the exit “Banff/Lake Minnewanka Loop.”
 This is right off Highway 1 after you pass the park gates.
 The turn will be on your right-hand side if coming from Canmore.

 You’ll see signs for Cascade Pond/Two Jack Lake.
-Once you get onto the Lake Minnewanka Scenic Route Drive all you have to do is keep driving until you reach Lake Minnewanka.
+Once you get onto Lake Minnewanka Scenic Route Drive, all you have to do is drive until you reach Lake Minnewanka.
 You’ll pass a turn-off for Johnson Lake on the way, as well as Two Jack Lake Campground and Two Jack Lake.

 Roam Transit runs a bus service to Lake Minnewanka in the summer months.
 Route 6 leaves downtown Banff every 30 minutes and takes approximately 25 minutes to reach the lake.